Special Monthly Compensation

 1.)
 Only one Special Monthly Compensation rating can be given for Categories L through O. Category L is the lowest Special Monthly Compensation, and Category O is the highest.
 Pick the highest category that best fits the conditions.
 (Remember to check Category K, below, because even if your condition doesn’t qualify under Categories L through O, you might still qualify under K. Category K also gives ADDITIONAL money for conditions that qualify under L through O, so make sure to check it out.)

 2.)
-Once the proper category is determined, if there are additional conditions rated by the VA that are not used to qualify for that category and they together equal a rating of 50% or more (again, not including the conditions used to qualify in the category), then the category is moved up to the next ½ category.
+Once the proper category is determined, if there are additional conditions rated by the VA that are not used to qualify for that category and they together equal a rating of 50% or more, then the category is moved up to the next ½ category.
 For example, let’s say an individual has both feet amputated (100% rating), arthritis in the wrist (30%), and asthma (30%).
-The amputated feet qualify for Special Monthly Compensation under Category L. The arthritis and asthma do not qualify for Special Monthly Compensation, but since together they equal a 50% rating (see the VA Math section to make sure you are adding the ratings together correctly—a 30% rating and a 30% rating equal a 50% rating, not a 60%), the Category L for the feet is pushed up to a Category L ½ (an L ½ would move up to M, etc.).
+The amputated feet qualify for Special Monthly Compensation under Category L. The arthritis and asthma do not qualify for Special Monthly Compensation, but since together they equal a 50% rating (see the VA Math section to make sure you are combining the ratings together correctly), the Category L for the feet is pushed up to a Category L ½ (an L ½ would move up to M, etc.).
 The highest category for this principle is Category O. Nothing can be pushed up higher than O, so if it already qualifies for a Category O, then it cannot be raised further.

 4.)
-If the conditions that qualify for Special Monthly Compensation are caused by a disease, then that disease cannot count as the 50% or 100% rating to increase the Special Monthly Compensation category.
+If the conditions that qualify for Special Monthly Compensation are caused by a disease, then that disease cannot count towards the 50% or 100% rating to increase the category.

 5.)
 If three extremities (two legs and one arm, or one leg and two arms) qualify for Special Monthly Compensation, then the category for only two extremities is raised to the next ½ category.
 So, if a veteran has both feet amputated (Category L) and one hand amputation, then it would be rated under Category L ½.

 6.)
-If separate conditions qualify for ratings under two or more different categories between L and N ½, then only one Special Monthly Compensation is given under Category O. A single condition can only be used to qualify under ONE category.
-For example, let’s say that a veteran has both feet (below the knee) amputated, Category L, and both hands (below the elbow) amputated, Category M. There isn’t a category that lists amputation of all four extremities (if it did, it would have to be rated there instead of Category O), so since these conditions qualify under two different categories, one Special Monthly Compensation is given under Category O.
+If separate conditions qualify for ratings under two or more categories between L and N ½, then only one Special Monthly Compensation is given under Category O. A single condition can only be used to qualify under ONE category.
+For example, let’s say that a veteran has both feet (below the knee) amputated, Category L, and both hands (below the elbow) amputated, Category M. There isn’t a category that lists amputation of all four extremities, so since these conditions separately qualify under two categories, one Special Monthly Compensation is given under Category O.

-One last thing to know: If it says “amputation of the knee”, it doesn’t necessarily mean that knee itself has to be removed.
-Basically, the requirement is that the amputation is at such a place that the use of the knee is impossible.
+7.)
+One last thing to know: For amputation of a joint, it doesn’t necessarily mean that joint itself has to be removed.
+Basically, the requirement is that the amputation is at such a place that the use of the joint is impossible.
 So, technically, the leg could be amputated below the knee, but as long as the knee cannot be used at all, it qualifies as “amputation of the knee.”
-This goes for any joint.

 On to the categories.